 What you need to know when leveraging Wikipedia to drive website traffic:

 - Wikipedia pages are NOT MARKETING OPPORTUNITIES.
-Let me repeat that: your Wikipedia page is NOT A MARKETING OPPORTUNITY.
 Wikipedia is an internet source that tries to stay as neutral as possible in the information it conveys.

 - “Wikipedia is not a place for original thought, but a place where you can consolidate what has already been published elsewhere.” – Jonathan Hochmann, SEO Consultant and Wikipedia editor

 Don’t get me wrong, Wikipedia should be a part of your online strategy.

 Having a Wikipedia entry for your company adds credibility when it pops up in search rankings.
 But Wikipedia doesn’t make it easy to launch a new page.